wercks/react-input-state/README.md

 ## Motivation

-Good for Tailwind users or users that want to work with native &lt;input&gt; and &lt;select&gt; without using larges third party libraries for a simple thing.
+Tailwind users or users that want to work with native &lt;input&gt; and &lt;select&gt; without using larges third party libraries for a simple thing.

 ## Installing